albertodemichelis/squirrel/doc/source/reference/api/compiler.rst

     :returns: a SQRESULT.
 If the sq_compile fails nothing is pushed in the stack.
     :remarks: in case of an error the function will call the function set by sq_setcompilererrorhandler().

-compiles a squirrel program; if it succeeds, push the compiled script as function in the stack.
+compiles a quirrel program; if it succeeds, push the compiled script as function in the stack.